-Dr. Clair Brown is Professor of Economics and Director of the Center for Work, Technology, and Society, IRLE at the University of California, Berkeley.
-Prof Brown is a past Director of the Institute of Industrial Relations (now the Institute for Research on Labor and Employment) at UCB, and an Omron Fellow at ITEC, Doshisha University, Kyoto, Japan.
-Prof. Brown has published research on many aspects of the labor market, including high-tech workers, labor market institutions, firm employment systems and performance, the standard of living, wage determination, and unemployment.
+Dr. Clair Brown is Professor of Economics and Director of the Center for Work, Technology, and Society at the University of California, Berkeley.
+Prof Brown is a past Director of the Institute of Industrial Relations (IIR, now IRLE) at UCB, and Chair of the Committee on Education Policy of the Academic Senate.
+Clair has published research on many aspects of the labor market, including high-tech workers, labor market institutions, firm employment systems and performance, the standard of living, wage determination, and unemployment.
 The industries she has studied in the field include semiconductors, automobiles, consumer electronics, telecommunications, and high-tech start-ups.
-Brown heads the human resources group of Sloan Semiconductor Program at U.C.
+Clair headed the human resources group of Sloan Semiconductor Program at U.C.
 Berkeley.
 Their research has analyzed how the labor market for engineers has been changing, and how semiconductor companies create and capture value.

-Professor of Economics, University of California, Berkeley (on faculty since 1973)
+Professor of Economics, University of California, Berkeley (1973-2010)

-Director, Competitive Semiconductor Industry-Human Resources Program (since 1993)
+Director, Competitive Semiconductor Industry-Human Resources Program (1993-2006)

-Visiting Fellow, ITEC, Doshisha University, Kyoto, Japan (since 2003)
+Omron Fellow, ITEC, Doshisha University, Kyoto, Japan (2003-2006)

-Director, Institute of Industrial Relations (now Institute for Research on Labor and Employment), University of California at Berkeley (1992-1997); Associate Director, 1983-1992; Advisory Committee, 1978-1982, since 1997.
+Director, Institute of Industrial Relations, University of California at Berkeley (1992-1997); Associate Director, 1983-1992; Advisory Committee, 1978-1982, since 1997.

 Advisory Board, School of Management, Doshisha University, Kyoto, Japan (2002-04)